xbeat/Machine-Learning/README.md

 Understanding AN\[C\]OVA and Beyond

 AN\[C\]OVA (Analysis of \[Co\]Variance) is commonly used to assess main and interaction effects in the general linear model.
 However, this concept can be extended to other statistical models, providing a broader perspective on group comparisons and effect analysis.

+## Comparing RAG and Fine-Tuned Language Models

+Understanding RAG vs Fine-Tuned Models Architecture

+The fundamental architectural differences between RAG and fine-tuned models lie in how they process and generate responses.
+RAG systems employ a retrieval mechanism to fetch relevant context before generation, while fine-tuned models rely on encoded knowledge within their parameters.

 ## Forward Algorithm for Hidden Markov Models in Python